kene111/Medical-Information-Search-Engine/README.md

 ![pre_trained_2d](images/3d_fine_tuned_representations.png)

-##### Evaluation:
+#### Evaluation:
-After crafting a mini test set for the model, It is observed that the pre-trained model performed better with an accuracy of 75%, while the fine tuned model achieved an accuracy of 50%, not being able to generalize well.
-Hence, this indicates the embedding layer needs more data to create a rich embedding space.
+After crafting a mini test set for the model, It is observed that the pre-trained model performed better with an accuracy of 75%, while the fine tuned model achieved an accuracy of 50%, not being able to generalize well due to the little amount of data used.
+For better results, the embedding layer needs more data to create a richer embedding space for better vector representation.

 Due to constraint of the deadline, I went ahead with the pre-trained model without fine-tuning.